vinayakgavariya/PlaylistAdda/README.md

 #Step-2 Write your playlist name in the code
 #Step-3 Embed your playlist.
 #Step-4 Write a sweet message.
-#Step-5 You are done go aheaed and make your pull request.
+#Step-5 You are done go ahead and make your pull request.
 ```

 ### 6. Create a new branch :bangbang: